 1. Substance abuse of any kind is a deal breaker.
 If a person is numbing out with drugs, pot, pills or alcohol, their primary relationship is with the substance, not with you.

-2. Famous family therapists named John and Julie Gottman identified four signs of an unhealthy relationship called “the four horsemen of the apocalypse.”
+2. "The four horsemen of the apocalypse" make up the second deal breaker and are signs of an unhealthy relationship.
+The term comes from the famous family therapists named John and Julie Gottman.
 They assert that if any of these four signs are present in a relationship, it is likely to end.
 In fact, John Gottman made the bold claim that he could predict whether a relationship was going to end within three minutes of observing a couple, based solely on whether or not these four behaviors were present.

 The four horsemen are: contempt, criticism, defensiveness and stonewalling.